Administration and Staff

 As the Executive Director of Vanderbilt University’s Center for Digital Humanities, Madeleine Casad plays a leading role in developing educational programs and support infrastructure for new digital projects.
 Since 2016, she has coordinated digital humanities efforts between the five campuses of the Mellon Partners in Humanities Education consortium.
 She teaches in Vanderbilt’s Department of Cinema and Media Arts, and is affiliated faculty of the Comparative Media Analysis and Practice joint-PhD program (CMAP).

 Casad holds a PhD in Comparative Literature from Cornell University.
-Prior to coming to Vanderbilt, she was Associate Curator of the Rose Goldsen Archive of New Media Art, where she managed outreach, education, and preservation initiatives for a media art collection that spans six decades of global history and a complex variety of electronic media formats.
+Prior to coming to Vanderbilt, she was Associate Curator for Digital Scholarship at Cornell University and Associate Curator of the Rose Goldsen Archive of New Media Art, where she managed outreach, education, and preservation initiatives for a media art collection that spans six decades of global history and a complex variety of electronic media formats.
 Her current research interests involve race, gender, and technology, postcolonial digital humanities, and digital archives.

 Faculty Advisory Committee